yuv422/GhidraMegadriveElfExport/README.md

 # GhidraMegadriveElfExport
 Export a Sega Megadrive Ghidra project as an ELF binary.
 For use with GDB.
+This will include symbols.
+It expects the MD rom to be in a memory block called `ROM`